AliHosaam/AliHosaam/README.md

 const ecommerceAppProject = {
   description: "Developed a full-stack e-commerce application using (MongoDB, Express.js, React, and Node.js) and a set of packages such as (bcrypt, jwt, validator) and much more tech.
 The app provides a complete online shopping experience with features such as product browsing, shopping cart management, user authentication, payment processing, order management, and admin panel for managing products and orders."
 };

+Contact Information

+const contactMe = `Feel free to reach out to me via email at ${email}.
+I'm open to collaboration, full-time jobs, or any inquiries you may have.`;

+GitHub Repository

+const githubRepo = 'github.com/AliHosaam';